discopop-project/discopop/docs/How_to_contribute.md

   - Release tag: `v1.2.3`
   - Release title: `DiscoPoP Version 1.2.3`
   - Description should contain a summary of the most relevant changes
+  - Add the created `.deb` package to the list of files
 - If everything is fine, publish the new release

 ### Determining the Version Number